 They are truly a one stop shop.
 In America I wouldn’t be caught dead eating from a gas station café but here in the states actually pretty good.

 Ireland has it’s own breed of pony called the Connemara pony.
+I didn’t see many of them but there were many Irish Cob horses also known as the gypsy horse.
 Their bodies are robust and their necks are shorter than a horse.
 Some of the ponies have beautiful long hair around their ankles.
 During our visit I had Doug pull over every time I saw one close to the road (fenced in).
 I had fun feeding them carrots along the way.
 I’m sure they appreciated it too.
 As soon as they saw the orange color, they came over to check it out.

 I’m really looking forward to seeing the country side of Ireland.
 So far I really like it here.
 Next we are driving the Wild Atlantic Way down the coast of Ireland through three counties.